Kmeakin/walrus-report/src/30-implementation.md

 }
 ```

-Where a `Type` is either a primitive type, `Uknown`, or various combinations of other types:
+Where a `Type` is either a primitive type, `Unknown`, or various combinations of other types:
 ```rust
 #[derive(Debug, Clone, PartialEq, Eq)]
 pub enum Type {